nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - Identifiers are not meant to be a counter of your events.
 It is meant to be a unique identifier for your Events in Focuris and may not count in order.
 - Identifiers are automatically generated for you, you do not need to specify an identifier for your Events.
 - Identifiers will be recalculated every time you run Focuris.
+- Identifiers do not get reset to 1 after a `clear` command.
 - Priority is set to `low` if you do not specify a priority for your event. <br/>
 </div>